kamransafi/ERA5_move2/README.md

 Before using this package, you need to:

-1. Register with the Copernicus Climate Data Store (CDS): https://cds.climate.copernicus.eu/user/register
+1. Register with the Copernicus Climate Data Store (CDS): https://cds.climate.copernicus.eu
-2. Set up your CDS API key following the guidelines at: https://cran.r-project.org/web/packages/ecmwfr/vignettes/cds_vignette.html
+2. Set up your CDS API key in CDS under "Your Profile".
-3. Store your API key using the ecmwfr package (see documentation)
+3. Store your API key using the ecmwfr package version > 2.0.0 (see documentation)
 4. Note that you need to agree to the user agreement and licences.
 Go to the CDS website and log in to accept the terms under "Your Profile", where you find the "Licences" tab

 For working with Movebank data, the move2 package uses keyring to store credentials.
 See https://bartk.gitlab.io/move2/articles/movebank.html for details on storing credentials.